B I O G R A P H Y

 Delia Stevens is a percussionist, improviser and curator whose work reimagines classical music through bold cross-genre collaboration.
 A double Royal Over-Seas League winner and Associate of the Royal Northern College of Music, she’s known for transforming concert halls into boundary-defying spaces of conversation, imagination and change centred around the major issues of our time.

 Following on from their debut with the Royal Liverpool Philharmonic and the Royal Northern College of Music Orchestras, Stevens & Pound - Delia’s duo with triple nominee for BBC Folk Musician of the Year and harmonica virtuoso Will Pound - collaborate with writer Robert Macfarlane (Spell Songs, Underland, The Lost Words) and the Britten Sinfonia at The Barbican’s Milton Court to present their climate-centred recomposition of Holst’s Planet Suite: The Silent Planet in January 2026.
+They made their debut as a trio at FolkEast Festival in 2025, and 2026 sees the duo release their debut album Ascending, featuring Macfarlane.

 This follows in the steps of Seasons for Change, commissioned and broadcast by Sky Arts Musical Masterpieces; Delia co-wrote a new double percussion and violin concerto with Sinfonia Cymru and Simmy Singh as a climate reimagination of Vivaldi’s Four Seasons, which toured Wales in 2024.